Uchihinha/tbnb-api/README.md

 This application aims to simulate a stock management system.
 It was used PHP Laravel Framework (8.40) + PostgreSQL + Docker.

-## Live Demo

-You can get live demo in the following link: https://tbnb-api.herokuapp.com

 ## Installation

 You need to have Docker installed in your environment.